 Carthage awards eight full-tuition scholarships to City of Kenosha residents.
-These scholarships are worth more than $160,000 each, making Carthage quite affordable.
+These scholarships are worth more than $125,000 each, making Carthage quite affordable.

 how to apply

-Candidates interested in the Kenosha Scholarship Competition must complete the following no later than Dec.
-3:
+Candidates interested in the Kenosha Scholarship Competition must complete the following no later than December 3:

-- Submit the Kenosha Scholarship Application.
+- Submit the Kenosha Scholarship Application (available October 2021).

-- Submit a 250-word essay: Evaluate how a significant experience or achievement in your life has helped shape who you are today (this is part of the online application).
+- Submit a 250-word essay: Evaluate how a significant experience or achievement in your life has helped shape who you are today (this is part of the online scholarship application).

-- Submit a list of all high school and community organizations and activities (including work) in which you have participated (this is part of the online application).
+- Submit a list of all high school and community organizations and activities (including work) in which you have participated (this is part of the online scholarship application).